jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/parameters-in-text-code/variable-amount-of-parameters-in-text-code.md

 Command 1  (  "Hello"  ,  {  524  ;  324  ;  523  ;  74  }  )
 ```

-That way, the term Variable Amount does not even need to be mentioned in the command declaration:
+That way, the term Variable Amount might not even need to be mentioned in the command declaration:

 ```
 Command  Command 1  (